skyjager51/Home-Media-Player/ReadMe.md

 To see videos, add mp4 files in the vidoes folder and then run the program.
 Then, in your browser, search for the ip of your hosting device and the port.

-Troubleshooting Tips

-Problem                                              Solution

-VS Code shows errors about Java or Maven             Click “Fix” or “Install” in the popup

-Port 8080 not available                              Try changing the port in application.properties

-Can’t find IP address                                Make sure you’re connected to Wi-Fi and use ipconfig / ifconfig

-Video not showing                                    Ensure your .mp4 files are inside src/main/resources/videos/